Aghostraa/oli-sdk/CONTRIBUTING.md

 1. Add type definition in `src/types/` appropriate file
 2. Export type in `src/index.ts`
 3. Document type in README if user-facing

-### Supporting a New Network

-1. Add network config to `NETWORKS` in `src/types/common.ts`
-2. Update README with new network information

 ## Questions?